What Is Parsing of Data? Definition, Uses & Benefits

 print(f"{name}: {value} EUR")

-The script generates an automatic HTTP request to the official website of ECB, from which it downloads an XML document that contains exchange rates in Euros.
+The script generates an automatic HTTP request to the official website of the ECB, from which it downloads an XML document that contains exchange rates in euros.
 BeautifulSoup is then used to parse the document, extracting the most relevant information and presenting it in a user-friendly manner.

 Sample output: